 The power of partnerships

-Many partnerships have formed to tackle the problems in the Red River Basin at the local, regional, and even international level.
+Many partnerships have formed to tackle the problems in the Red River Basin at the local, regional, and international level.

 “Water quality improvements are a result of successful partnerships, planning, and implementation at many levels — local, state and federal,” says Katrina Kessler, assistant MPCA commissioner for water policy.
 “On the ground implementation is the key to water quality improvements, which is due to efforts by local governments and landowners.”